 A criminal charge of driving under the influence of alcohol or other impairing drugs can result in serious penalties, least of which is the suspension of your driver's license.
 And while even a first offense can get you up to one year in jail, the penalties for subsequent offenses are much more severe.
-Regardless of your plea, having a skilled attorney by your side can make all the difference.
-A great first step is to have an Alabama DUI attorney evaluate your case for free.
+Considering the consequences of a DUI conviction, it's a good idea to reach out to a local DUI attorney if you've been charged with a DUI in Alabama.